 - Pre-heat the oven to 180 C/350 F/Gas 4.

 - Weigh and mix together the flours, ground walnuts, sugars, baking powder, xanthan gum, spices and salt, making sure all lumps are completely broken down.
+TIP – weigh into an airtight container and shake vigorously.
 Set aside.

 - In a large bowl, beat together the eggs, pumpkin puree, melted coconut oil and vanilla extract until well-blended and airy.